Propellers are a subject which turns heated when sailors

 Others may not.
 If you have a Volvo diesel, check your manual and discover

 that Volvo also recommends you shift into neutral while sailing.

 I have never seen so much misinformation

-this page carefully, and get this right.
+this page carefully, as it's important for all of us to get this right.

 Over last winter there were a few discussion